springtwr/siyuan-code-tabs/README.md

 ## Changelog

+### v0.6.2

+- Fix missing line breaks when "Toggle to code-block".
+- Adjust spacing between tags and code in some themes.

 ### v0.6.1

-- Adjust the minimum width of the tag
+- Adjust the minimum width of the tag.

 ### v0.6.0

-- Copy button can now copy markdown
+- Copy button can now copy markdown.
 - Swipe left or right to view tags when there are too many tags on mobile.
 - Fixed the problem that the copy button doesn't work when using docker.
-- Optimize tag style
+- Optimize tag style.

 ### v0.5.0

-- Optimize the display effect and adapt more themes
+- Optimize the display effect and adapt more themes.
-- Fix display anomalies when using docker that may be caused by CORS issues
+- Fix display anomalies when using docker that may be caused by CORS issues.
-- Fix padding being too small
+- Fix padding being too small.

 ### v0.4.2